aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/node/isdefaultnamespace/_index.md

 ---
 title: Node.IsDefaultNamespace
 second_title: Aspose.SVG for .NET API Reference
-description: Node method.
+description: Node IsDefaultNamespace method.
 This method checks if the specified namespaceURI is the default namespace or not
 type: docs
 weight: 210
 url: /net/aspose.svg.dom/node/isdefaultnamespace/